Section III: Teaching

 All faculty members are required to display a current and numbered UNM-Valencia parking permit on the vehicle(s) they bring to campus.
-Parking stickers should be ordered online at https://www.unm.edu/~unmvc/Police/parking.htm and picked up at the security office at the Student Center (office in the southwest corner of the cafeteria).
+Parking stickers should be ordered online at http://valencia.unm.edu/campus-resources/campus-police/parking-permits.html and picked up at the security office at the Student Center (office in the northeast corner of the Student Center).
 Any vehicle parked in a Visitor’s parking spot will need a permit from the Security office.
 Vehicles displaying UNM-Valencia Campus parking permits that are parked in Visitor spaces will be ticketed.

 Faculty who must park at UNM main campus while representing Valencia Campus may request a parking permit ahead of time from the Administrative Office.
 The cost of the parking permit will be charged against the department or division the faculty member is representing, or against the Faculty Assembly account if the faculty member is representing the Faculty Assembly.

 Instructors are encouraged to submit information about newsworthy aspects of their courses to the Public Information person so that press releases may be distributed to the local media.
 Articles in the press are extremely important for our image in the community and letting the public know how we are serving the community.
 The Public Information office is located in the Administration Building.